Particular/docs.particular.net/samples/wcf/sample.md

 ---
-title: WCF to messaging bridge
+title: Reliable WCF communication over messaging
 summary: Reliable WCF communication over messaging.
 component: Wcf
-reviewed: 2021-07-28
+reviewed: 2024-07-03
 related:
  - nservicebus/wcf
 ---

-This sample shows how the [NServiceBus.Wcf package](/nservicebus/wcf) may be used to achieve reliable WCF services by bridging WCF calls over messaging.
+This sample shows how the [NServiceBus.Wcf package](/nservicebus/wcf) may be used to achieve reliable WCF services by forwarding WCF calls over messaging.

 ## Running the sample